 At Daasity, we love data, and we also LOVE our customers.
 This year, we’ve watched merchants take on incredible challenges and turn them into opportunities — and we’re honored to be even a small part of their story.
 Here’s just a few examples of how our customers are using Daasity to more with their data:

-- Uquora is doing more than just help women take back control of their health.
-By pushing data to Klayvio, they’ve been able to intelligently segment their email journeys for the personal touch their customers crave.
+- Uqora is doing more than just help women take back control of their health.
+By pushing data to Klaviyo, they’ve been able to intelligently segment their email journeys for the personal touch their customers crave.

 - Snowe Home was able to get out of ‘sheets’ and into their data to unravel BFCM fraud and find a shipping sweet spot for their customers.
 Read the full story here.